alan-turing-institute/learningmachines/doc/challenges.md

 Retraining a model is expensive, and can be a source of stress for users of systems for high impact decisions.

+From Jack: * If considering different possible models: Why has a certain model been selected? - Accuracy vs interpretability trade off - False positives vs. false negatives etc. Ease of updating might be one factors to model selection

 ## Types of drift

 As I can see there are various ways in which data can change.
 We should add them here: